King & Wood Mallesons

-King & Wood Mallesons (KWM) is the largest global law firm in Asia.
-It has 30 offices and more than 3,500 legal professionals in Europe, North America, Asia and the Middle East.
-Its predecessor firms include SJ Berwin of the United Kingdom's "Silver Circle", Mallesons Stephen Jaques, one of the "Big Six" leading Australian law firms, and King & Wood, one of the "Red Circle".
+King & Wood Mallesons (KWM) is the largest international commercial law firm based in the Asia-Pacific.
+It has 26 offices and over 3,000 legal professionals across Australia, China, Hong Kong, Japan, Singapore and the United States.

+Prior to KWM's current structure, its predecessor firms included SJ Berwin of the United Kingdom's "Silver Circle", Mallesons Stephen Jaques, one of the "Big Six" Australian law firms, and King & Wood, one of China's "Red Circle" law firms.